Deans' Transformational Science Award

 - NIH study section scoring system and critique format will be used for evaluation and provided to the investigator

-- Funding recommendations will be made by the JCOR to the Dean
+- Funding recommendations will be made by the JCOR to the Provost

-- Final funding decisions by the Office of the Dean
+- Final funding decisions by the Office of the Provost

 As a bridge for NIH or pilot funding, please note that non-federal funding opportunities are available here.